 Please note: All itineraries are given for your guidance only and it may be altered on the ground and in accordance with the prevailing conditions by the organising team.

 The horses used are hardy trail horses that live outside for most of the year.
 There is a real mixture of sizes and personalities, all are selected for their toughness and durability.
+They wear western tack and are mainly quarter horse mix with draft horses, draft horses or Arabian.

-Riders should be confident in all paces and capable of spending up to eight hours in the saddle per day.
+Riders should be confident and capable of spending up to eight hours in the saddle per day.
 A good level of fitness and a sense of adventure is desirable to cope with the physical demands of the trip.
 Great technical riding skills are not as important as the aforementioned attributes.

 The weight limit for this ride is 209 lb/95 kg, please enquire if you are an experienced rider exceeding this weight.

-Vegetarian or other dietary requirements can be accommodated with advanced notice.
-Please contact Unicorn Trails with requests.
+Vegetarian or other dietary requirements within reason can be accommodated with advance notice.
+Please contact Unicorn Trails with requests before booking.

 The Yukon weather and climate are derived from high latitude, mountainous terrain, very short winter days, and very long summer days.
 Summers, though short, are pleasantly warm.